WELCOME TO THE KUNZE LAB

 RECENT NEWS:

-- Upcoming -
+- Latest -

 Research projects in the Kunze Lab live at the interface between micro- and nano-engineered tools and neuroscience with the scope of understanding the role and function of the brain microstructure in healthy brains and during the progression of neurodegenerative diseases.

-Go to the RESEARCH page to read more about the different research projects in our lab.
-MEMBERS:
+Go to the RESEARCH page to read more about the different research projects in our lab. |

 Discover who we are, what background we have and what we do in the lab on our MEMBERS page.
 If you want to read more about Anja Kunze's background go to the P.I. page.